Skip to content

 Lake Como is one of the most prominent Italian lakes, given the reputation it has earned itself since Roman times.
 This splendid lake lies in the Lombardy region in Northern Italy, featuring a beautiful backdrop of large mountains spanning along the shimmering waters.
 Lake Como is deemed a glacial lake, the third largest Italian lake with great depth that allows for swimming.

 Given its strategic location, Lake Como became among the most famous Italian lakes.
-It lies near several small villages that are open for visitors to explore and shop at their little markets.
+It lies near several small villages open for visitors to explore and shop at their little markets.
 Nearby landmarks include Villa Balbianello and Villa Carlotta, where you can dwell on their beauty and enjoy their beautiful gardens.

 2. Lake Garda (Lago di Garda) – Veneto Region